alexmanrique/blog/_posts/2021-03-05-installing-jupyter-in-macbook-air-m1.md

 find / -name eventloops.py
 ```

-Then in my case I found the file in the following path that I opened using `vi`
+Then in my case, I found the file in the following path that I opened using `vi`

 ```console
 vi /System/Volumes/Data/opt/homebrew/lib/python3.9/site-packages/ipykernel/eventloops.py